ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 As noted in {{noisy-measurements}}, because TCP provides a reliable, in-order delivery service for applications, any packet loss for a TCP connection causes head-of-line blocking, so that no TCP segments arriving after a packet is lost will be delivered to the receiving application until retransmission of the lost packet has been received, allowing in-order delivery to the application to continue.
 As described in {{RFC9000}}, QUIC connections can carry multiple streams, and when packet losses do occur, only the streams carried in the lost packet are delayed.

-A QUIC extension currently being specified ({{I-D.ietf-quic-datagram}}) adds the capability for "unreliable" delivery, similar to the service provided by UDP, but these datagrams are still subject to the QUIC connection's congestion controller, providing some transport-level congestion avoidance measures, which UDP does not.
+A QUIC extension currently being specified ({{RFC9221}}) adds the capability for "unreliable" delivery, similar to the service provided by UDP, but these datagrams are still subject to the QUIC connection's congestion controller, providing some transport-level congestion avoidance measures, which UDP does not.

 As noted in {{reliable-behavior}}, there is an increasing interest in congestion control algorithms that respond to delay measurements, instead of responding to packet loss.
 These algorithms may deliver an improved user experience, but in some cases, have not responded to sustained packet loss, which exhausts available buffers along the end-to-end path that may affect other users sharing that path.
 The QUIC protocol provides a set of congestion control hooks that can be used for algorithm agility, and {{RFC9002}} defines a basic congestion control algorithm that is roughly similar to TCP NewReno {{RFC6582}}.
 However, QUIC senders can and do unilaterally choose to use different algorithms such as loss-based CUBIC {{RFC8312}}, delay-based COPA or BBR, or even something completely different.